ZainRizvi/ZainRizvi.github.io/_posts/2020-07-06-the-interview-advice-no-one-gives-you.md

 # Tip #3: Be open to learning during the interview

 I learned this one by accident, but boy does it pay off.
-And Lady Serendipity nearly changed the course of my life in a career fair from my college days.

 I was wandering around the booths with my bag full of swag.
 My eyes caught a pile of rubik’s cubes being given away by some company I'd never heard of.
 I wanted one!
 Of course I couldn't just go up and ask for it directly, so I went and chatted with the guy manning the booth.
 His name was Vince.
 A few minutes later I walked away with my prized rubik's cube in hand.
 That evening Vince called me up offering to conduct a full interview loop on campus.
 I already had a job offer from a company I liked, but I thought "Sure, why not?
 I could use the experience"